kvarun13/M3_Car_Wipersystem/1_Requirements/README.md

 * Ethical Pressure
 * Econimical Crisis

-# Exploring STM32F407 Discovery Board
+# Exploring STM32F407 Discovery Board:
  This project gives almost all the basic information needed to get started with STM32F407 Discovery Board and also development of driver code.

 * Hardware Used : STM32F4 DISCOVERY kit, for more information visit: STM32F4 DISCOVERY